alanl0566/sep11-freedom-project/README.md

 by Alan Li

 ## Context
 The "Freedom Project" for SEP11 is all about Javascipt.
-The purpose of this blog is to .
+The purpose of this blog is to process learning of javascipt.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am will be making a 2d parkour game by using Kaboom.
+This blog will walk through my process of independently studying Kaboom in order to make 2d parkour game .

 ## Links